Students will see beyond the kids table as they research the significance of Thanksgiving.

-- On a sheet of chart paper, write the following heading: "Franklin's Thanksgiving Foods."
+Step 1: On a sheet of chart paper, write the following heading: "Franklin's Thanksgiving Foods."
 Reread the story and ask students to recall all the different foods that were mentioned in the story.
-Review the list with the list with the class and refer once again to the book to make sure that all the foods were included.
+Review the list with the class and refer once again to the book to make sure that all the foods were included.

-- The story mentions that Franklin helped his father to "dig up vegetables."
+Step 2: The story mentions that Franklin helped his father to "dig up vegetables."
 Discuss with the class different ways that vegetables grow.
 Ask the children to name some root vegetables.
-Refer to the illustration on the same page.
+Refer to the illustration in the book.
 Add the names of the vegetables to the food list.

-- On the same page read the sentence "In the gardens and orchard, forests and fields, everyone was bringing in the harvest."
+Step 3: On the same page as the vegetable illustration, read the sentence "In the gardens and orchard, forests and fields, everyone was bringing in the harvest."
 Ask the children to describe why the harvest is important to Thanksgiving.
 Encourage them to think about the foods that they eat to celebrate Thanksgiving.
 Talk about foods that are seasonal or that may be specific to your region of the country or to the students' cultural celebrations.